-Sri Lanka Tropical Island Paradise includes palm-fringed beaches. misty mountains and UNESCO World Heritage sites.
-The tear-drop shaped island has a verdant jungle, ancient Buddhist temples and average of eight hours of sunshine a day.
+Sri Lanka Tropical Island Paradise includes palm-fringed beaches, misty mountains and UNESCO World Heritage sites.
+The tear-drop shaped island has a verdant jungle, ancient Buddhist temples and an average of eight hours of sunshine a day.
 The superb local tea is ideally sipped in a colonial-style guesthouse overlooking a hillside plantation.

 Fringing the coasts is an array of gently golden-sand beaches.
 There is an amazing diversity in such a compact nation.
 Equipped with a glamorous combination of scenery, culture, and history, Sri Lanka is on the radar for curious travelers seeking a unique experience.
-There is a growing focus on sustainable tourism and a more settled society.
+There is a growing focus on sustainable tourism and more settled society.

 At a glance

 |Day 1||Welcome to Sri Lanka.
 Meet and transfer to Dambulla|

 |Day 2||Travel to Kandy - a World Heritage City|

 |Day 3||Day tour to Nuwara Eliya, the emerald city of Sri Lanka|

 |Day 4||Continue your journey to Bentota - famed for its beaches|

 |Day 6||Last day in Sri Lanka.
 Transfer to Colombo Airport|